 Lance Vance — a jerkass who betrayed Vercetti simply because he was a greedy bastard?
 Or, perhaps, his tragic life and drug use made him feel compelled to betray his comrade, with Tommy dressing him down publicly before "Bar Brawl" and giving a Backhanded Apology afterwards not helping matters?

 Best Level Ever: Vice City actually had many of these, "Publicity Tour", if not for the actual mission, then for the dialogue.

 The actual mission arguably counts as well.
 Basically, you're escorting the band Love Fist to their concert, but their crazed stalker rigged the limo to blow up if you drive below a certain Speed.
 So you're driving through town like a maniac, avoiding traffic and sliding in the rain (it's always dark and raining during this mission to conceal the game's graphical limitations: everyone in the car is technically sitting still) until the band figures out how to disarm the bomb.
 Definitely one of the more different GTA missions.

-The fast-paced "Phnom Penh '86" could count as well.
+The fast-paced "Phnom Penh '86".
 In a total reminiscence of Vietnam-era aerial raids, you team up with Lance and fly in a helicopter to a drug gang's stronghold of three mansions, and while Lance drives the helicopter you fire an M60 machine gun at gangsters which continue to appear from the mansions corridors, terraces and backyards, you eradicate them.note Diaz' request in the mission introductory cutscene.
 Also note that the mission's name is actually the capital of Cambodia, rounding off the "jungle war" theme.
 Bonus if played while playing Radio Espantoso's tropical music.

 "Bombs Away!" arguably fills, you remote-control a RC toy plane carrying homemade bombs to sink escaping Cuban boats all while Cubans shoot at your plane.
 This is the GTA series' introduction to an aeronaval styled combat.